The CME: Only Available to Texas Orthopaedic Association and Texas Ophthalmological Association Members

 Watch the Videos

-CME credit is available to dues-paying members of the Texas Orthopaedic Association and Texas Ophthalmological Association.
+CME credit is available to dues-paying members of the Texas Orthopaedic Association (MDs and DOs) and Texas Ophthalmological Association (MDs and DOs).
 (Your dues must be current.)

 Click here to fill out the course evaluation form.
-Once you have filled out the form, you will then complete a CME Reporting Form so that the Texas Orthopaedic Association can e-mail a CME certificate to you.
+Following submission, TOA will e-mail a CME certificate to you several days after submission.